dylan-lang/opendylan/documentation/library-reference/source/win32/index.rst

 ===================================================

-The Open Dylan Win32 API libraries are modeled closely upon Microsoft’s Win32 C libraries.
+The Open Dylan Win32 API libraries are modeled closely upon Microsoft's Win32 C libraries.
 Most names available in the Dylan libraries are the same as those available in the C libraries, though of course to conform to Dylan naming conventions and restrictions, many of the C names have been translated.